BMO ranked one of the most sustainable companies in North America on the Dow Jones Sustainability Indices

 - Being the first financial institution in the world to implement the Mastercard True Name feature, enabling people to use their true first name on their personal debit and ATM cards without the requirement of a legal name change

-BMO’s sustainability leadership has been recognized on a number of global rankings, including #1 bank on the World Benchmarking Alliance’s 2022 Financial System Benchmark, the Corporate Knights’ Global 100 Most Sustainable Corporations, and Ethisphere Institute’s list of the World’s Most Ethical Companies.
+BMO’s sustainability leadership has been recognized on a number of other global rankings, including #1 bank on the World Benchmarking Alliance’s 2022 Financial System Benchmark, the Corporate Knights’ Global 100 Most Sustainable Corporations, and Ethisphere Institute’s list of the World’s Most Ethical Companies.